Dr. Pedlar has taught the following courses in the physics catalog:

-PHYS 152 General Physics
+PHYS 152: General Physics II

 An investigation of the important principles of physics, including recent developments.
 Designed for the arts major as well as students majoring in one of the sciences.
 This course meets the basic requirements in physics for preprofessional students in health related fields, including medicine.
 Topics include mechanics, energy, fluids, heat, wave motion, electricity and magnetism, light and optics, and nuclear physics.
 Although this is a non-calculus course, the foundation of physics is mathematical modeling of the physical world.
 Thus, a basic working knowledge of algebra and trigonometry is assumed and will be further developed as the course proceeds.
 Graphical and statistical analysis is employed throughout the laboratory component.

-PHYS 181 Classical Physics I
+PHYS 181: Classical Physics I

 An introduction to the ideas of physics.
 Topics include Newtonian mechanics, energy, work, oscillations, and fluid dynamics.
 The laboratory work focuses on measurement and observation to enhance conceptual understanding of the material.
 The laboratory component is integral to the curriculum and is not offered as a separate course.
 Physics 181 is the first of a four-semester sequence of courses designed for physics and pre-engineering students.
 Physics 181 and 182 are also appropriate for students majoring in other physical sciences.

-PHYS 401 Particle and Nuclear Physics
+PHYS 401: Particle and Nuclear Physics

 This course is intended to introduce students to the properties and interactions of nuclei and elementary particles.
 Attention will be paid both to the historical experimental development of these related fields as well as their theoretical aspects.
 Students will be introduced to nuclear properties including stability, structure and reactions, radioactivity and applications of fission and fusion.
 Among topics in particle physics that will be addressed are the quark model of hadrons, charged-lepton and neutrino physics, the strong and weak interactions, symmetries and conservations laws and experimental methods in particle physics.
-Offered every three years.

-PHYS 411 Quantum Mechanics
+PHYS 411: Quantum Mechanics